pyeventsourcing/esdbclient/README.md

 should be recorded atomically and uniquely along with the result of processing received events, for example in the same database as materialised views when implementing eventually-consistent CQRS, or in the same database as a downstream analytics or reporting or archiving application.
+This avoids "dual writing" in the processing of events.

-The subscription object might be used within a thread dedicated to receiving events, with recorded events put on a queue for processing in a different thread.
-This package doesn't provide such a thing, you need to do that yourself.
-Just make sure to resume after an error by reconstructing both the subscription and the queue, using your last recorded commit position to resume the subscription.
+The subscription object might be used directly when processing events.
+It might also be used within a thread dedicated to receiving events, with recorded events put on a queue for processing in a different thread.
+This package doesn't provide such thread or queue objects, you would need to do that yourself.
+Just make sure to reconstruct the subscription (and the queue) using your last recorded commit position when resuming the subscription after an error, to be sure all events are processed once.

-Many such subscriptions can be created, and all will receive the events they are subscribed to receive.
-Received events do not need to (and cannot) be acknowledged back to EventStoreDB.
+Many catch-up subscriptions can be created, and all will receive all the events they are subscribed to receive.
+Received events do not need to be (and indeed cannot be) acknowledged back to the EventStoreDB server.
+Acknowledging events is an aspect of "persistent subscriptions", which is a feature of EventStoreDB that is not (currently) supported by this client.
+Whilst there are some advantages of persistent subscribers, by recording in the upstream server the position in the commit sequence of events that have been processed, there is a danger of "dual writing" in the consumption of events.
+The danger is that if the event is successfully processed but then the acknowledgment fails, the event may be processed more than once.
+On the other hand, if the acknowledgment is successful but then the processing fails, the event may not be been processed.
+The only protection against this danger is to avoid "dual writing" by atomically recording the commit position of an event that has been processed along with the results of process the event, that is with both things being recorded in the same transaction.

 This method also support three other optional arguments, `filter_exclude`, `filter_include`, and `timeout`.

 The argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
-By default, this argument will exclude EventStoreDB "system events", which by convention all have type strings that start with the `$` sign.
-But it can be used to also exclude snapshots.
 This argument is ignored if `filter_include` is set.

-Please note, characters that have a special meaning in regular expressions will need to be escaped with double-backslash when using these characters to match strings.
-For example, to match EventStoreDB "system events" use use `\\$.*`.

-The argument `filter_include` is a sequence of regular expressions (strings) that match the type strings of recorded events that should be included.
+The argument `filter_include` is a sequence of regular expressions that match the type strings of recorded events that should be included.
 By default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_include` argument is ignored.

-Please note, in this version of this Python client, the filtering happens within the client, rather than on the server, like when reading all events, because for some passing these filter options in the read request seems to cause an error in EventStoreDB v21.10.
+Please note, in this version of this Python client, the filtering happens within the client (rather than on the server as when reading all events) because passing these filter options in the read request for subscriptions seems to cause an error in EventStoreDB v21.10.
+See below for more information about filter regular expressions.

 The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
 This probably isn't very useful, but is included for